 - Franco Ercole

 - Watson Ellis

-- The Armoury, does a lot of brands but they're all really expensive.
+- The Armoury does bespoke with a lot of brands and they're all very expensive.

 - Turnbull & Asser (non-tracking link), known for shirts.